AnjalLLL/localgate/SECURITY.md

 # Security Policy

-If you discover a security vulnerability, please email the maintainer directly rather than opening a public issue.
-We'll acknowledge within 48 hours.
+If you discover a security vulnerability, please email me at anjalghimire890@gmail.com directly rather than opening a public issue.
+I'll acknowledge within 48 hours.